 9. When it's cool enough, remove the parchment paper and place the sponge cake on the parchment paper with the brown side up.

 1. Combine whipping cream and granulated sugar in a dry clean bowl.
 Float the bottom of the bowl in ice water, then whisk the cream until it forms a soft peak.

 3. Coat the surface of the sponge cake evenly with the cream.
 Place the fruits over the creamed surface (leave an inch at both ends).

-4. Wrap the cake in the parchment paper and put in a fridge for 30 minutes to set.
+4. Roll the cake in the parchment paper and put in the fridge for over 30 minutes to set.

-5. Cut into round pieces!
+5. Cut into round pieces to serve.
 The best way to cut the cake is to use a knife that has been warmed in hot water.
 Dip the knife in hot water, wipe, and cut.
 Repeat this each time you cut!

 ♥Please Subscribe to my YouTube Channel♥

 Friday, November 18, 2011